Loading...

 Let's look closely again at pages three and four.

 Did you spot any of these objects in the setting?
-Did you spot a car, television, light bulbs, glasses, a camera reel, a pocket watch, a satellite dish, a grammar phone?
-So that's an old piece of equipment used to play music, has a big horn on it that the music comes out of.
+Did you spot a car, television, light bulbs, glasses, a camera reel, a pocket watch, a satellite dish, a gramophone, so that's an old piece of equipment used to play music, has a big horn on it that the music comes out of, a ship in a bottle, a clown's head, a gas mask, a typewriter, a factory with chimneys, a toy knight.

 How many of those did you spot?
 How many of those objects did you see in the setting?
 Let's have another discussion.

 Can we generate any meaning from the inclusion of these objects in the setting?
-These objects have each been chosen to be included by the illustrator and probably by the writer in discussion.
+These objects have each been chosen to be included by the illustrator, and probably by the writer in discussion.

 But why?
 Why have they been included?
 What might they tell us about the story?
 Can we read into their inclusion?
 So here's an example.

-There seems to be a lot of objects that involve viewing something, a TV, glasses, a camera reel, light bulbs.
+There seems to be a lot of objects that involve viewing something: a TV, glasses, a camera reel, light bulbs.

-What could that tell us about the story?
+Hmm, what could that tell us about the story?
 Why has that decision been made?
 Time for a discussion.

 Please talk to your partner and see if you can generate any meaning from the inclusion of the objects in the setting.